apache/skywalking-java/docs/en/setup/service-agent/java-agent/Plugin-test.md

 ### JVM-container Image Introduction

-[JVM-container](../../../../../test/plugin/containers/jvm-container) uses `adoptopenjdk/openjdk8:alpine-jre` as the base image. `JVM-container` supports JDK14 and JDK17 as well, which inherits `adoptopenjdk/openjdk8:alpine-jre` and `eclipse-temurin:17-alpine`.
+[JVM-container](../../../../../test/plugin/containers/jvm-container) uses `adoptopenjdk/openjdk8:alpine-jre` as the base image. `JVM-container` supports JDK14 and JDK17 as well in CI, which inherits `adoptopenjdk/openjdk8:alpine-jre` and `eclipse-temurin:17-alpine`.
+It is supported to custom the base Java docker image by specify `base_image_java`.
 The test case project must be packaged as `project-name.zip`, including `startup.sh` and uber jar, by using `mvn clean package`.

 Take the following test projects as examples: